joBr99/nspanel-lovelace-ui/README.md

 ### Configure your NSPanel in AppDaemon

 Confiure your NSPanel as you like, you need to edit the `apps.yaml` inside of your Appdaemon config folder.
 You can have multiple nspanel sections.
+There are some more exmaples in the appdaemon folder of this repo.

 ```yaml
 ---